nazariyg/Phred/README.md

 If everything went fine, you should see PHPUnit eventually reporting "OK" against a green bar.

 But it took quite some time to complete, didn't it?
 Was it because PHPUnit is not fast enough or was simply given too many tests?
 Well, it's neither.
-What is actually causing the unit tests being slow by default is that, in addition to the unit tests located in [Tests](PhredParty/Tests/) directory, PHPUnit is indirectly running a good quantity of a different kind of tests, which are semantic checks embedded in practically every method of every Phred class in the form of assertions.
+What is actually causing the unit tests being slow by default is that, in addition to the unit tests located in [Tests](PhredParty/Tests/) directory, PHPUnit is indirectly invoking a good quantity of a different kind of tests, which are semantic checks embedded in practically every method of every Phred class in the form of assertions.

-This can be easily shown by going to Application/Configuration/ directory inside phred directory, opening Debug.json configuration file, and changing the value of `enableAssertions` key from `true` to `false`, and then running the unit tests once again.
+This can be easily shown by going to Application/Configuration/ directory inside phred directory, opening Debug.json configuration file, and changing the value of `enableAssertions` option from `true` to `false`, and then running the unit tests once again.
 What this means is that you can have the semantic checks enabled for your development environment but disabled for your production environment, which is something that Phred has already done for you if you look into Application/Configuration/Environments/pro/Debug.json file that overrides the default configuration options when Phred is put into the production environment.
 With the Phred's flexible configuration, you can also have the semantic checks activated for the production environment based on a time condition.

 # Fundamental Types